-Back in January, I came home with a truck loaded of 2 Ikea Ektorp 3.5 sofas.
+Back in January, I came home with a truck loaded with 2 Ikea Ektorp 3.5 sofas.

 And that is no understatement.
-If you’re in the market for this set, you’ll want to be forewarned on a few things, thanks to their size alone.
+If you’re in the market for this larger Ektorp 3.5 sofa set, you’ll want to be forewarned on a few things before bringing this home yourself.

-So here’s my little story on getting these guys home, then how easy the install went, and finally, a mini room tour!
+So here’s my little story on getting 2 IKEA Ektorp 3.5 sofas home, then how easy the install went, and finally, a mini room tour!

-However in 2018, Ikea introduced a 3.5, which basically means oversized.
-Very oversized, in all the right ways.
-So if you previously felt that Ikea Ektorps were sorda minimal in size, you aren’t alone.
+VERY oversized in all the right ways.
+So if you previously felt that Ikea Ektorp sofas were sorda minimal in size, you aren’t alone.
 Apparently North Americans requested a larger scaled sofa so Ikea supersized their best selling sofa and called it 3.5.

 The sofa is massive!
-As in, when you sit down, your feet off your 5.5″ frame will dangle about a foot off the floor.
-Scrumptious and perfect!
+As in, when you sit down, your feet will dangle over the sides of the massive 5.5″ frame without touching the floor.
+It’s scrumptious!

 So I bit the bullet, and heard myself ordering “2 sofas please…” and gulped big.
-While I knew they’d fit in my living room, I felt 2 may look too big.
-But one wasn’t enough.
-So two it was.
+I knew I’d be pushing my living room space limit bringing home two 3.5 Ektorp sofas, however just one sofa wasn’t enough.

 Getting it home

-My heart dropped because there was no way they were coming home with me that evening that way.
+My heart dropped because there was no way they were coming home with me that evening fully boxed.
 Until I decided… why not save a $169.00 delivery fee and unpack them?

 Once I got home, I played a little eye spy with the neighbourhood.
 These frames were stinkin’ massive and there’s no way I could even lift the end of one myself let alone carry one up the stairs.